mayer79/splitTools/README.md

 - creating *repeated* folds for cross-validation,

-- stratified splitting (e.g. for stratified cross-validation), as well as
+- stratified splitting (e.g. for stratified cross-validation),

-- grouped splitting (e.g. for group-k-fold cross-validation).
+- grouped splitting (e.g. for group-k-fold cross-validation) as well as

+- blocked splitting (if the sequential order of the data should be retained).

 ## Installation